 Sit up straight with your feet outstretched in front of you or alternatively, relax in a comfortable seat with your feet and hips square to the floor.
 Pull your neck back slightly and tilt your chin in towards your throat.
 (This motion feels like creating a “double-chin.”
 Place your hands on the back of your head and gently guide your head towards your chest.
 You should feel a nice stretch at the back of your neck and head that sometimes even extends along the spine or between the upper shoulders.
 Try holding the stretch for 30 seconds or longer if desired.

 - Reduces built-up muscular tension in the back of the neck and at the base of the skull

 - Can prevent and alleviate tension headaches

 - Helps to give the muscles of the eye a rest from scanning/reading

 Exercise 3-Stretch: Scalene muscles

 Sit up straight but relaxed in a comfortable seat.
 Sit on your left hand to anchor the shoulder down.
 Tilt your head to the right to stretch your left side.
 If you feel an adequate amount of stretch, stay here.
 Try holding for 30 seconds.
 If you want more, bring your right hand to rest on the top of your head and add a gentle pull.
 Repeat on the right side, sitting on the right hand to anchor the shoulder down, as you place the left hand on your head to add a gentle stretch for the right side.
 Try holding for 30 seconds each time or longer if needed.

-*Helps to create space and mobility in the neck where the brachial plexus (a bundle of nerves) are located, which can relieve symptoms of general tension and numbness or tingling
+- Helps to create space and mobility in the neck where the brachial plexus (a bundle of nerves) is located, which can relieve symptoms of general tension and numbness or tingling

 Nicole would love to know: What would be the most valuable tool or information to receive from your massage therapist at this time?
 Email us with your feedback!